 This subsection extends the benchmark model to the case in which high-variance shocks warrant a wage adjustment, by introducing two additional features.
-First, we assume, on top of the aggregate and idiosyncratic shocks, the presence of additional idiosyncratic shocks that hit less frequently but with large variations.
+First, we assume, on top of the aggregate and idiosyncratic shocks, the presence of additional idiosyncratic shocks that hit the individual wages less frequently but with large variations.
 When wages are affected by such high-variance idiosyncratic shocks, wage setters can adjust their wages either upward or downward in an optimal way.
-When, instead, agents do not face these infrequent idiosyncratic shocks, they are subject to the usual downward wage rigidity constraint.32
+When instead agents do not face these infrequent idiosyncratic shocks, they are subject to the usual downward wage rigidity constraint.31

-Second, we introduce the probability of switching between the low- and the highprobability regime, which captures the frequency of occurrence of high-variance shocks.
-This is indeed an important parameter in order to study the relevance of the real effects of monetary policy.33 If the large shocks were occurring very frequently,
+Second, we introduce the probability of switching between the low and the high probability regime, which captures the frequency of occurrence of high-variance shocks.
+This is indeed an important parameter in order to study the relevance of the real effects of monetary policy.32 If the large shocks were occurring very frequently, then wages would adjust often and the Phillips curve would be quite vertical.
+With infrequent large shocks, wages would be more subject to the downward wage rigidity constraint and the Phillips curve would be flatter, as in the benchmark model.
+We discuss below how micro-data evidence on the frequency of wage adjustment and on the wage distribution can help discriminate between these two views.